aubricot/computer_vision_with_eol_images/README.md

 Except for .py files, all files in this repository are run in [Google Colab](https://research.google.com/colaboratory/faq.html) (Google Colaboratory, "a free cloud service, based on Jupyter Notebooks for machine-learning education and research").
 Using Colab, everything runs entirely in the cloud (and can link to Google Drive) and no local software or library installs are requried.
 If running locally and using a GPU, there are several softwares that need to be installed first and take up ~10 GB and a few workarounds are required if running on a Windows OS.
 Working in the cloud eliminates these problems and makes it easier to collaborate if multiple users are on different operating systems.
 To use your local machine for object detection, refer to the [Tensorflow Object Detection API Tutorial](https://github.com/tensorflow/models/blob/master/research/object_detection/object_detection_tutorial.ipynb).

 ## References
 * Encyclopedia of Life.
-Available from http://eol.org.
+Available at http://eol.org.
 * Hui 2018.
 Object detection: speed and accuracy comparison (Faster R-CNN, R-FCN, SSD, FPN, RetinaNet and YOLOv3).
 Medium.
 27 March 2018. [medium.com/@jonathan_hui/object-detection-speed-and-accuracy-comparison-faster-r-cnn-r-fcn-ssd-and-yolo-5425656ae359](medium.com/@jonathan_hui/object-detection-speed-and-accuracy-comparison-faster-r-cnn-r-fcn-ssd-and-yolo-5425656ae359).
 * Lin et al. 2015.
 Microsoft COCO: Common Objects in Context. [arXiv:1405.0312](https://arxiv.org/pdf/1405.0312.pdf).